upbound/docs/content/spaces/backup-and-restore.md

 <!-- vale off -->
-To restore from a backup, create a new control plane with the `sharedBackupConfigRef` or `BackupConfigRef` you created.
+You can restore a control plane's state from a backup in a few steps.
 <!-- vale on -->